jlmoya/lowdisc/readme.txt

  * This module depends on the Stixbox module (function cov).
  * This module depends on the assert module.
  * This module depends on the helptbx module.
+ * This module depends on the apifun module.

 TODO
 ----